- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 Top trading partners

-Table 5.5 lists the UK’s top twenty trading partners based on exports, imports and total trade in goods and services with individual countries in 2019.
-The top twenty in each category accounted for 78.1% of exports, 78.7% of imports and 78.4% of total trade.
+Table 5.5 lists the UK’s top twenty trading partners for exports, imports and total trade in goods and services in 2021.
+The top twenty accounted for 78.4% of exports, 79.2% of imports and 77.4% of total trade.

-The US (16.3%) and Germany (9.6%) are the UK’s larger individual trading partners, accounting together for 25.9% of total trade.
-China is an important source of imports (6.8%), ranking fourth but smaller in terms of exports, ranking sixth at 4.4%.
+The US (16.8% of total) and Germany (8.5%) are the UK’s largest individual trading partners.
+China is third overall and is an important source of imports (10.1%), ranking second but smaller in terms of exports, ranking sixth at 4.3%.
 Apart from the US and China, the only non-EU country in the top ten for overall trade is Switzerland (an EFTA member and member of Schengen).

 Top Commonwealth partners

-By contrast, the UK’s top ten trading partners with the Commonwealth account for £113.6 billion or 8.0% of UK trade (see Table 5.6).
-The top five either already have an EU trade agreement in force (South Africa), pending (Canada and Singapore) or being negotiated (Australia and India).
+By contrast, the UK’s trade with the Commonwealth accounts for £119.9 billion or 9.7% of UK trade (see Table 5.6), roughly equivalent to UK trade with Germany.
+The top five either already have an EU trade agreement in force (South Africa), pending (Canada, Singapore) or being negotiated (Australia and India).

 Commonwealth Secretariat, Commonwealth Trade Review 2018, February 2018